angular/angular/aio/content/tutorial/toh-pt5.md

 Here's the fully revised `HeroesComponent` class:
 Refresh the browser and start clicking.
-We can navigate around the app, from the dashboard to hero details and back, for heroes list to the mini-detail to the hero details and back to the heroes again.
+We can navigate around the app, from the dashboard to hero details and back, from heroes list to the mini-detail to the hero details and back to the heroes again.
 We can jump back and forth between the dashboard and the heroes.

 We've met all of the navigational requirements that propelled this chapter.